meshery/meshery/docs/pages/extensions/kanvas-snapshot/index.md

 ---

 # <img style="height: 4rem; width: 4rem;" src="{{site.baseurl}}/assets/img/kanvas-icon-color.svg" /> Kanvas Snapshot

-Walks in application and takes a shot of your infrastructure using Meshery Extension Kanvas

 Kanvas Snapshot is a screenshot service provided via Kanvas for your designs.
 Visualize changes to your code-base with each pull request made.
 The SnapShot GitHub Action is configurable from within your Cloud account.